danriedl/engular/adev/src/content/guide/routing/common-router-tasks.md

 You must choose a routing strategy early in the development of your project because once the application is in production, visitors to your site use and depend on application URL references.

-Almost all Angular projects should use the default HTML5 style.
+Almost all Engular projects should use the default HTML5 style.
 It produces URLs that are easier for users to understand and it preserves the option to do server-side rendering.

 Rendering critical pages on the server is a technique that can greatly improve perceived responsiveness when the application first loads.